NJMPF PENSIONER NEWSLETTER

 Message from the CEO / Principal Officer Sam Camilleri

-Welcome to the second issue of the Pensioner newsletter for 2017.
+Welcome to the first issue of the Pensioner newsletter for 2018.

 The increase in the Value Added Tax (VAT) rate from 14% to 15% became effective on 1 April 2018.
 This together with the fuel levy increases has the country abuzz with talk of a difficult year ahead.
 We encourage you to look at your finances so you can implement the necessary adjustments to cope with the increased costs of goods and services.

 Also, in the budget speech on 21 February 2018, was the announcement of the offshore investment allowance increase for institutional investors from 25% to 30%.
 Furthermore, the allowance for investments into the rest of Africa increased from 5% to 10%.
 This means that pension funds may now acquire foreign exposure up to the revised limit of 30% in respect of foreign portfolio investments and an additional 10% in respect of foreign portfolio investments into Africa.
 Regulation 28 of the Pension Funds Act, which sets the assets allocation limits for pension funds, will be amended accordingly.
 What you need to know as a Pensioner is that this change allows for the Fund to invest a larger portion of your capital into foreign investments thus diversifying the portfolio to reduce the exposure to risk with the objective of maximizing investment returns.

 Other highlights of the 2018 Budget can be found on our website www.njmpf.co.za.